 Jackbox Games products including party packs, individual games and standalone titles range from $9.99 – $29.99 USD.

-In October 2022, Jackbox Games launched its newest party pack, The Jackbox Party Pack 8.
+On October 20th, 2022, Jackbox Games will be releasing The Jackbox Party Pack 9.

 Players use their phones or tablets as controllers, and can play with up to 10 players and an audience of 10,000!

 Most Jackbox Games titles are compatible with the following platforms: